bahrus/xtal-element/README.md

 1. The getSlicedPropDefs function groups the PropDefs by type, so you can use that to help create the flat array of strings to monitor for.
 2. The function camelToLisp may also come in handy if you want to use dash separators in your attribute names.
-3. A function can be placed as the body of the attributeChangedCallback [TODO]:
+3. A helper function "passAttrToProp" can be placed as the body of the attributeChangedCallback [TODO]:

 ```TypeScript